 Attendance of the weekly live sessions is mandatory (for the specific time slot, see above).
 These live sessions will be combined with recorded video lessons and intensive work through the online course platform, both individually and in groups.
+Altogether, this course awards credits for 30 contact hours and 90 hours of additional workload as well as completion of the Portfolio Intercultural Awareness (PIA).
 Please see course requirements for the various formats and weight of the course assignments as well as forms of assessment.